 Great Courses Plus has excellent value as a educational video streaming service.
 It has an amazing array of engaging, carefully crafted courses.
 It is very easy to navigate and as an all you can stream subscription model, it provide very good value for your money.
 New courses are added regularly and with the ability to provide suggestions for better viewing, some of the quirks and limitations will be improved over time.

 I highly recommend this product to anyone looking to satisfy their thirst for knowledge, science or otherwise.
-I am working my way through 12 Essential Scientific Concepts at the present time.
+I recommend 12 Essential Scientific Concepts as a great place to start watching science content.
 What will you find to watch on Great Courses Plus?
 Click To Tweet